simeonyaniliev/how-to-install-java/how-to-install-java-open-jdk-all-os.md

 You are set.
 To see if it worked, open up the Command Prompt and type java -version and see if it prints your newly installed JDK.
 If you want to uninstall - just undo the above steps.
-Note: You can also point JAVA_HOME to the folder of your JDK installations and then set the PATHvariable to %JAVA_HOME%\bin.
+6. (Optional) You can also point JAVA_HOME to the folder of your JDK installations and then set the PATHvariable to %JAVA_HOME%\bin.
 So when you want to change the JDK you change only the JAVA_HOMEvariable and leave PATH as it is.

 ## OpenJDK For Mac